This post was originally published at Novelicious.com and is now at WritingTipsOasis.com. WritingTipsOasis.com acquired Novelicious.com in June 2022.

 What is your writing process?
 Do you plan first of dive in?
 How many drafts do you do?

 For starters, I do a skeleton outline of any new story before I’d even sit down to write a line.
 It makes life so much easier later on, on the days when I find I’m a bit stuck.
 It takes me quite a long time to get to really know my characters, so I’d begin by writing out a rough biography for everyone of them, to try to make them as three dimensional as possible, it helps me hugely.
 A reader will quickly lose interest if they just don’t like the hero or heroine.
 You really have to try to layer them carefully so that they really jump off the page!
 Remember at the start of a new book, you’re asking a reader to go on a 400 page journey with your characters, and particularly your leading lady, so it’s vital to get character right early on.

 What was your journey to being a published author?

-I had dreamt of being an author for about as long as I can remember.
-But I have to stress, never with any thought of publication.
-To me, book deals were always things that happened to other people.
-Anyway, I was working as an actress on a long running soap opera in Ireland and, like so many others, had always dreamt of writing a book, but never really had the guts.
+In the meantime though, I was working as an actress on a long running soap opera in Ireland and, like so many others, had always dreamt of writing a book, but never really had the guts.
 Then one of our directors on the show, a good pal of mine, published her first book and advised me to get three chapters of mine to her agent who she very kindly asked to look them over.
-So I did, the agent, the fabulous Marianne Gunn O’Connor took me on and had a book deal for me a few weeks later.
-Ten years on and I’m still pinching myself …
+So I took a very deep breath and went for it, sent off my chapters, then spent the next few weeks down on my hands and knees praying till I heard news back.
+But thankfully the agent, the fabulous Marianne Gunn O’Connor very kindly agreed to take me on and had a book deal for me a few weeks later.
+Nearly nine years on and I’m still pinching myself…..